-The Great War: Top Historical Sites and Commemorate Museums
+The Great War: Historical Sites & Commemorate Museums

 photography, Toby Saltzman

-This week (July 28, 2017) marks the 103rd anniversary of the start of the First World War.
-Here, some top historical sites and commemorate museums from the “War to End All Wars”.
+This weekend (Nov.
+11, 2018) marks the or the 100th anniversary of the First World War Armistice.
+Here, some top historical sites and commemorate museums from the “War to End All War”.

 Standing on the hilly crest overlooking Passchendaele, the silence is deafening, yet this serene pocket of Belgium – a bucolic tapestry of emerald farms dotted with white puffs of sheep – echoes the thundering carnage of the First World War.

 In the drizzly rain outside Tyne Cot Cemetery, it seems right to feel chill-drenched to the bone, my heart reeling with empathy for the patriotic men and boys whose high spirits for fighting “the war to end all wars” fell as swollen corpses mired in seas of mud under clouds of chemical gas in the place that has come to define the epic sacrifice of the great war.